Spring Garden Revival

 Contact Dennis's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Dennis benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Residents of Dennis benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
 Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
-Resident permits or stickers are required for access, and finished compost or mulch blends are offered based on availability.
+Access may require a resident permit or sticker, and finished compost or mulch blends are often offered.
 Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on a set schedule, requiring permits and sometimes fees for disposal.
-Mulch is sourced from municipal tree operations, regional suppliers (hardwood 30-50/cubic yard, bark 35-60/cubic yard, stone 50-100/cubic yard), and sustainable local materials.
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
-For more information, contact: Dennis Department of Public Works
+The Transfer Station operates on a set schedule, with permits and fees applicable for certain services.
+Material sourcing includes municipal programs (free or low-cost mulch from city tree operations), regional suppliers (hardwood 30-50/cubic yard, shredded bark 35-60/cubic yard, decorative stone 50-100/cubic yard), and sustainable, locally-produced options.
+All materials must be clean, pesticide-free, properly aged (6-12 months for fresh wood chips), and certified disease-free.
+For more information or to coordinate yard waste disposal, contact:

 120 Theophilus F. Smith Road, Dennis, MA 02638